NetGovern/migrations/clearswift/README.md

                         enable Templates export

 ```

+*NOTE: Locales have to be UTF-8.
+DO NOT RUN THE SCRIPT AS root, IT WILL BREAK THE JSON PARSER.*

 A full system backup needs to be taken before running the script!
 After taking a full backup from the UI, the new file is written at: /opt/ma/netmail/var/dbf/mplus.directory.backup/